-Future Work
+8 Future Work:

 The learning ability of machine learning models depends on the quality of data available mainly.
 In future, we want to extract our own hate-speech data set using the twitter API.
 Moreover, we want to try more ensemble learning techniques such as AdaMax and AdaBoost.
 Furthermore, we want to train multiple inputs and single output neural network for classification.